 Marking in a situation such as this can help the dog re-establish their dominance in the home.
 If the pup feels threatened by the new animal, this is often the case.

-How to Prevent Them From Further Marking
+How to Prevent Dogs From Marking (5 Steps)

 Gratefully, as with most negative behaviors, you can train urine marking out of a dog with the right methods.
 Gear yourself up with patience, consistency, and perhaps a blacklight to be ready to take on this problem.